 “Ramon John Hnatyshyn, a political victim of Prime Minister Brian Mulroney’s free trade initiative, was rewarded with the ceremonial post of Governor-General today,” reads the front-page story.
 “The appointment takes effect early in 1990.
 Rising in Parliament to make the announcement, Mulroney said the former cabinet minister of Ukrainian descent is a representative of the cultural strength and diversity of Canada.”

 “He is known to all Canadians as a man of great warmth, civility and personal integrity,” said Mulroney.

 GG ACADEMIC MEDAL

-Hnatyshyn is depicted on the Governor General’s Academic Medal.
+Hnatyshyn is depicted on a Governor General’s Academic Medal.
 With a bronze gilt, the medal’s obverse shows the right-facing conjoined busts of Hnatyshyn and his wife, Gerda.
 Inscribed is “GOUVERNEUR GÉNÉRAL – CANADA – GOVERNOR GENERAL” above and “RAMON JOHN HNATYSHYN – GERDA HNATYSHYN” below.
-The reverse illustrates the coat of arms of Hnatyshyn, who served as governor general between January 1990 and February 1995, with reeded edges on both sides.
+The reverse illustrates the coat of arms of Hnatyshyn, who served as Governor-eneral between January 1990 and February 1995, with reeded edges on both sides.

 Hnatyshyn, a Saskatoon native, was the son of a senator as well as a former Conservative energy and justice minister.
 He was sworn into office on Jan.
 29, 1990.
 In 1992, he instituted the Governor General’s Performing Arts Awards.

 In 1995, he was succeeded by Roméo LeBlanc.